nils-n/meetings-reminder-system/README.md

     </tr>
     <tr>
         <td> 8 </td>
-        <td> I want to able to quickly change the time range how the upcoming meetings are displayed.
+        <td> I want to be able to quickly change the time range how the upcoming meetings are displayed.
 In this way, I can quickly get an overview of the meetings from the current week, the current month, and all meetings that are scheduled.  </td>
     </tr>
     <tr>
         <td> 9 </td>